A value chain is not a group of decoupled companies

 1Left1Right | See the whole chain.

-Build transparency together
+Build visibility together

 It grows when organisations connect and validate information with their partners.